I am a healthcare provider…

 Enroll in COVID-19 Vaccine State and Federal Systems

-CAIR2 is the state’s immunization information system.
-Ensure your facility is enrolled in CAIR2 and able to report vaccine doses within 24 hours of administration.
-You will need your organizational CAIR ID during the registration processes for other state systems for COVID-19 vaccine.
+CAIR2 is the State of California’s immunization information system.
+Ensure your facility is enrolled in CAIR2 and be able to report vaccine doses within 24 hours of administration.
+You will need your organizational CAIR ID during the registration processes for the other online platforms.

-- For questions contact your local CAIR representative, email the CAIR help desk at [email protected] or call 800- 578-7889 during business hours.
+Questions?
+Contact your local CAIR representative, email the CAIR help desk at [email protected], or call (800) 578-7889 during business hours.

-COVID-19 vaccination providers are required to report daily inventory to a national system, VaccineFinder.
-After completing MyCAVax enrollment, you will receive information about creating an account in VaccineFinder’s COVID Locating Health Provider Portal.
+COVID-19 vaccination providers are required to report their daily inventory to a national system called VaccineFinder.
+After completing myCAvax enrollment, you will receive information via email about creating an account in VaccineFinder’s COVID Locating Health Provider Portal.